MeteorDevelopment/meteor-client/README.md

 - Clone this repository
 - Run `./gradlew build`

-## Contributors
-When developing features for Meteor do it for the oldest minecraft version possible.
-For example if you make pull request with your feature to 1.16 branch but the feature is not specific to 1.16 then the pull request will be closed.

 ## Donation
 We would appreciate if you donated to us through [PayPal](https://paypal.me/MineGame159).
 Include your Discord tag so we can give you donator role and contact you.
 Minimum for donator role is 5$.